Austin's Black Musicians & Festivals

-Austin is the soul of Texas, and the city earns the title of Live Music Capital of the World® by showcasing bands seven nights a week in more than 250 live music venues across town.
+Austin is the soul of Texas, and the city earns the title of Live Music Capital of the World® by showcasing bands seven nights a week in more than hundreds of live music venues across town.
 We are also home to world-class festivals where we deliver the best in music, dance and food.

 Austin has long been known for its live music scene, but what many visitors might not know is the longstanding history of contributions by Austin’s Black music community which laid the roots for Austin to become the Live Music Capital that we know today.
 Like many great stories, it all started with the blues.

 During the period of segregation between East and West Austin, it was the power of music that brought people together and put Austin on the map.
 The East side became one of the liveliest blues scenes in Texas, and remains so today.
 Pianist Roosevelt Thomas “Grey Ghost” Williams is credited for pioneering the blues sound of Austin in the 1920s.
 And touring acts from such greats as Ray Charles and even the King of the Blues himself, B. B. King, all made the trip to play at East Austin juke joints like Charlie’s Playhouse and the still operational Victory Grill whenever they were passing through town.